 Designing a Computer Network

 Designing a computer network is challenging because of the different hardware and software components involved, as well as the different options for topologies and configurations.
-However, the network should take into consideration the needs and requirements of the users and cost of network infrastructure and building and maintaining the network.
+However, the network should take into consideration the needs and requirements of the users and cost of network hardware infrastructure and building and maintaining the network.

 Security issues must be considered, including the cost of keeping the network free from intrusions and malware.